Renovice/ClassLibrary4/README.md

 # VoidFiendBeam

-Edits the vfx properties and actual attack range of the Voidfiendcorrupted beam freely editable in the risk of options mod options menu.
+Edits the vfx properties, and actual attack range of the Void fiend's corrupted beam.
+Freely editable in the risk of options mod options menu.

 feel free to use this mod however you like.